DataDog/documentation/content/en/security/cloud_security_management/guide/eBPF-free-agent.md

 - Ensure the application container can reach the Datadog container on port 5678 using one of the following methods:
   - Launch both containers with the `--network` host option.
   - Use the [Docker network][6] feature to run both containers on the same bridge network.
-- To ensure the application container is running on the host pid (just as the Datadog agent does), add these options: `--cgroupns host --pid host`.
+- To ensure the application container is running on the host pid (just as the Datadog Agent does), add these options: `--cgroupns host --pid host`.
 {{% /tab %}}
 {{< /tabs >}}